-If you are a startup and new to web hosting and specially cloud computing, and want to run your blog or business website, aws lightsail service is ideal for you.
-You can choose pre configured infrastructures with popular frameworks and CMS like wordpress, joomla, node.js etc. Startup phase is like a struggling phase where you get limited resources, limited funds and limited experience.
-In this point diverging your focus to learn cloud methodologies, complex linux commands, getting help that which service is better and which is not.
+If you are a startup and new to web hosting and especially cloud computing, and want to run your own blog or business website, the aws lightsail service is ideal for you.
+You can choose pre configured infrastructures with popular frameworks and CMS like WordPress, Joomla, Node.js etc. The startup phase is like a struggling phase where you get limited resources, limited funds and limited experience.
+In this point, diverge your focus to learning cloud methodologies, complex Linux commands, getting help with which service is better and which is not.
 Rather than doing this, it is always a good idea to focus on your idea and give complete attention to it.

 If you have a limited blog or site:

-You are blogging for much time or have any other website but if it is on a small scale Lightsail is a good option for you.
-It is easy to setup and you don’t have to go from complex processes involved in setting up an EC2 instance like setting security groups or how much RAM or processor you required or setting up a cloudwatch or other stuff.
+If you have been blogging for a long time or have any other website, but if it is on a small scale, Lightsail is a good option for you.
+It is easy to setup and you don’t have to go through complex processes involved in setting up an EC2 instance, like setting security groups or how much RAM or processor you require, or setting up a cloudwatch or other stuff.
 Lightsail instances are pre configured for small to medium sites and even established sites and apps can get benefit from that.
-Just select your region and select package according to your bandwidth and that’s it.
+Just select your region and a package according to your bandwidth and that’s it.

 If you like simplicity:

-Simplicity doesn’t mean lack of knowledge or expertise.
-I define it as organizing the things in a most efficient and simple manner.
-If you are fond of simplicity, I will recommend Lightsail because it is simple, to the point and easy to use interface.
-In other words you can say that it is more user friendly than EC2.
+Simplicity doesn’t mean a lack of knowledge or expertise.
+I define it as organizing things in the most efficient and simple manner.
+If you are fond of simplicity, I would recommend Lightsail because it is simple, to the point and easy to use.
+In other words, you can say that it is more user-friendly than EC2.

 You have come to aws from an old school shared hosting platform:

-Cloud based systems, especially aas is a complete different and most advanced platform as compared to a normal shared platform that you have used before.
+Cloud based systems, especially aas, are a completely different and more advanced platform as compared to a normal shared platform that you have used before.

-On a normal hosting or shared hosting more than one website is hosted on a single server which share common resources.
-On the other hand, in cloud based hosting the website is hosted on series of servers and in the instance an issue occurs, the site can easily be transferred to another server.
-Thus, on the cloud based platform you will get a low downtime.
+On normal hosting or shared hosting, more than one website is hosted on a single server which shares common resources.
+On the other hand, in cloud based hosting, the website is hosted on a series of servers and, in the instance an issue occurs, the site can easily be transferred to another server.
+Thus, on the cloud-based platform, you will get low downtime.

-Lightsail is a complete package comprising of a VPC, DNS management, a static IP, storage which is SSD based and data transfer (which is asked free, but not completely free) and you do not have to setup any security group.
-While in EC2 you have to set it up from scratch.
+Lightsail is a complete package comprising of a VPC, DNS management, a static IP, storage which is SSD based, and data transfer (which is free, but not completely free) and you do not have to setup any security groups.
+While in EC2, you have to set it up from scratch.

-If you have a steady traffic, then lightsail is a good option.
-Seasonal traffic is the traffic which gets increased or decreased according to a specific session of a year.
-In such a situation the potential resources required to run an app or website are unpredictable.
-They may require an upgrade or downgrade according to the situation.
-But if this is not the case, then lightsail is good otherwise don’t go for it.
+If you have steady traffic, then a lightsail is a good option.
+Seasonal traffic is the traffic which is increased or decreased according to a specific session of a year.
+In such a situation, the potential resources required to run an app or website are unpredictable.
+They may require an upgrade or downgrade depending on the situation.
+But if this is not the case, then the lightsail is good, otherwise don’t go for it.

 You don’t have that much understanding of cloud based infrastructure yet.

-Cloud based systems, especially aws have a unique infrastructure as compared to other deployment options.
-They have DNS, load balancers, lot of options for instances, images, snapshots, health monitors (not yours, but the system itself) and dozens of other options.
-Like security groups, etc. If you don’t have that much knowledge and you just want to give it a try, start from lightsail.
-Deploy your app there and then go for learning how aws offered services can help you reaching to the next level.
-Similarly Lightsail interface is also very simple and easy to use for a newcomer, but it is limited, as compared to EC2.
+Cloud based systems, especially aws, have a unique infrastructure as compared to other deployment options.
+They have DNS, load balancers, a lot of options for instances, images, snapshots, health monitors (not yours, but the system itself) and dozens of other options.
+Like security groups, etc. If you don’t have that much knowledge and you just want to give it a try, start with lightsail.
+Deploy your app there and then go to learn how the aws offered services can help you reach the next level.
+Similarly, the Lightsail interface is also very simple and easy to use for a newcomer, but it is limited, as compared to EC2.